Dintomon/hello-world/README.md

 # hello-world
 first program
 Hi, I am Dinto.
 This is the first time I am using github.
-Liked it.
-Would recommend to others also.
+I liked it.
+I would recommend it to others also.